 Thanks also for taking a deep dive in how to best assess a patient’s psychosocial issues, as well as their physical and functional, with tips and resources Ontario chiropractors can apply to strengthen their skill in these areas.

 We’ll be taking a break in December so you can enjoy your holiday season but we’ll be back with a new podcast on January 15th.
+(Post podcast update: New podcast will now drop on January 22nd due to unforeseen circumstances.)

 I hope you’ll join us.